-Remember, there’s a whole universe of choices and strategies when it comes to trading options.
+Remember, there’s a whole universe of choices and strategies when it comes to trading options, accompanied by a whole new world of risk, and not always just a “more” risk idea that is easy to grasp, but sometimes more complicated risk concepts.
 Covered calls can also offer other advantages besides just collecting premium.
 You’ve taken the first step by selling a covered call, but that may open up many more doors.
-With practice, you’ll better understand how to manage risk, learn to modify strategies, get a better grasp of probability, and so on.
-So go on, explore your options!
+With education, you’ll better understand how to manage risk, learn to modify strategies, get a better grasp of probability, and so on.
+So go on, explore your options.

 The covered call strategy can limit the upside potential of the underlying stock position, as the stock would likely be called away in the event of substantial stock price increase.
 Additionally, any downside protection provided to the related stock position is limited to the premium received.
 (Short options can be assigned at any time up to expiration regardless of the in-the-money amount.)

 The paperMoney® trading application is for educational purposes only.
 Successful virtual trading during one time period does not guarantee successful investing of actual funds during a later time period as market conditions change continuously.